vinuthap333/DesktopAssistant/README.md

 random, requests, webbrowser, smtplib, os, datetime are built-in modules ,where as pyttsx3, speech_recognition and wikipedia needs to be installed externally

+# pyttsx3

+pyttsx3 is a text-to-speech conversion library in Python

+# speech_recoginition

+Speech recognition is the process of converting spoken words to text.
+Python supports many speech recognition engines and APIs, including Google Speech Engine, Google Cloud Speech API, Microsoft Bing Voice Recognition and IBM Speech to Text.

+# wikipedia

+Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.

 ## Installation